Rockstar Games: Labor relations

 In October 2018, Jason Schreier published an account of crunch culture at Rockstar Games.
 According to Schreier, "Most current and former Rockstar employees said they had been asked or felt compelled to work nights and weekends," with many reporting working an average of 55 to 60 hours a week.
 Rockstar acknowledged that some employees had worked evenings and weekends, but disputed the average working hours as "individual anecdotes which are usually self-selecting...for the most extreme ends of the scale."

 In October 2025, Rockstar fired 30 to 40 employees in Canada and the United Kingdom, citing public discussion and distribution of confidential information; Take-Two Interactive claimed that the firings were "for gross misconduct, and for no other reason".
 The Independent Workers' Union of Great Britain (IWGB) denied this and accused the company of union busting, stating the employees were attempting to unionize with labor organizers on Discord.
 Alex Marshall, president of the IWGB, called the firings the "most blatant and ruthless act of union busting in the history of the games industry".
 The IWGB organized protests outside Rockstar North and Take-Two's Edinburgh and London offices, respectively, on November 6, attended and supported by Scottish Greens co-leader Ross Greer.

+In December 2025, Labour MP Chris Murray raised the issue at Prime Minister's Questions after meeting with the affected workers.
+In response, Prime Minister Keir Starmer said the firings were "deeply concerning" and said that the Government would investigate.
+In January 2026, a preliminary hearing by the Glasgow Employment Tribunal to assess providing interim relief (i.e., that Rockstar should continue paying the staff until a full hearing) rejected this, stating it did not appear likely that a full hearing would find trade union membership as the principal reason for dismissal.
+The Rockstar Games Workers Union was formed in May, comprising employees from Rockstar's Dundee, Leeds, Lincoln, London, and North studios.